StrayDogSyn/Gemma_Kaggle_Notebook/README.md

 ## 🤝 Contributing

-This is a personal learning repository, but feedback and suggestions are welcome!
+This is a personal learning repository by **Eric 'Hunter' Petross** of **StrayDog Syndications LLC**, but feedback and suggestions are welcome!

 ### Ways to Contribute
 1. 🐛 **Report Issues**: Found a bug?
 [Open an issue](https://github.com/StrayDogSyn/Gemma_Kaggle_Notebook/issues)